radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 In this chapter, we will configure and launch an application access rights review.
 The repository accounts review and group membership review use the same principles, and a dedicated documentation is also available for the PAM Booster Designed for CyberArk.

-> With IAP version 2.1, the application access rights review comes with a new "sign off" principles and the ability to launch remediation just after a *reviewer* signed off and not only after the campaign is finalized.
-For this reason, before upgrading IAP to 2.1, it is necessary to finalize all web-based reviews.
+> As a reminder in IAP version 2.2 a new "sign off" principle has been added to the review process, as well as the the ability to launch the remediation process as soon as the reviewer signs off.
+>
+> Due to this change in behavior it is **necessary** to finalize **all** web-based reviews **before** upgrading IAP to version 2.1 or 2.2.

 ![](./media/newcampaign.png)